hepcat72/CFF/README.md

                        computed as the correlation of the higher-abundance time trace with a Poisson-downsampled version of itself)

 Note, each script is designed to handle multiple input files.
+No other scripting is required to run the individual scripts.
 If you supply 1 of one type of file and 10 of another type of file, the same single file will be used for processing each of the other 10 files.
 E.g.:

     nZeros.pl -i "*.fna" -n all_neighbors.nbrs -r my_error_rates.err -o .n0